Flutter Push

 Android

-To use Push Notifications out of the box using CleverTap, add the following entries to your AndroidManifest.xml
+To use CleverTap's default Push Notifications service, add the following code to the AndroidManifest.xml

 <application>